 While you can only test a small piece of your food, if you smear it across your dish before placing it in the test capsule, you might be able to pick up any potential gluten cross-contamination.

-Read more about Nima in my article, What You Need to Know About Nima Sensor Before You Buy – Perspective from a Celiac & Nutrition Professional, and watch how the Nima Sensor saved me from eating this pancake at Snooze.
+Read more about Nima in my article, What You Need to Know About Nima Sensor Before You Buy – Perspective from a Celiac & Nutrition Professional.
+Below is a picture of me testing a meal at Chili’s with my Nima.

 (6) Eat as naturally gluten-free as possible

-While an egg omelet can still be cross-contaminated, it’s more likely that the pancakes and toast will come in contact with gluten along the way.
+While an egg omelet can still be cross-contaminated, pancakes and toast are more likely to come in contact with gluten along the way.

-Try to order as naturally gluten-free as possible when eating out to avoid cross-contact snafus.
+Order as naturally gluten-free food as possible to avoid cross-contact snafus when eating out.
 Read 10 Naturally Gluten-Free Foods Every Celiac Should Be Eating.

 (7) Avoid ordering pizza, no matter how tempting